Sustainable Development

 VISION

-A sustainably developed and just Tanzanian society where no one is left behind
+We envision a just and sustainably developed Tanzanian society where no one is left behind

 0 +